Strong degenerate constraining in Lagrangian dynamics: Introduction

 where $\mu_k\to+\infty$ and $(G_1,\ldots G_s)$ is regular.
 This result was also derived later in physical form in (\cite{KoppeJensen}, eq.
 5) and (\cite{vanKampen}, eq.'s 8.33a-b) for codimension one.

-In \cite{Takens} \footnote{F. Takens claims that his ``research started with an attempt to clarify some provoking remarks in (\cite{Arnold}, sections 17.A and 21.A).".}, Takens considers the family of potentials $\lambda U$, $\lambda>0$, such that $U$ vanishes on some euclidean submanifold $M$ and is strictly positive outside it.
-He also asks for the second order normal derivative of $U$ to be smoothly diagonalizable along $M$:
+In \cite{Takens} \footnote{F. Takens claimed that his ``research started with an attempt to clarify some provoking remarks in (\cite{Arnold}, sections 17.A and 21.A).".}, Takens considered the family of potentials $\lambda U$, $\lambda>0$, such that $U$ vanishes on some euclidean submanifold $M$ and is strictly positive outside it.
+He also asked for the second order normal derivative of $U$,